cosmos/stargate-launch/README.md

 * Giving node operators and validators an opportunity to test their integrations against a work in progress version
 * Playing with new Stargate features including IBC but real testing of IBC will wait on Akash updating the Relayer and possibly a future testnet.

-We anticpate restarting this testnet with future integration targets.
+We anticipate restarting this testnet with future integration targets.
 Once we have a migration script, we will launch a testnet with a simulated upgrade from cosmoshub-3.

 Our validator node for a persistent peer is available at